hexojs/site/source/docs/configuration.md

 Setting | Description
 --- | ---
-`include` | Include hidden files (including files/folders with a name that start with an underscore, with an exception*) `exclude` | Exclude files/folders
+`include` | Include hidden files (including files/folders with a name that starts with an underscore, with an exception*) `exclude` | Exclude files/folders
 `ignore` | Ignore files/folders